mari8ka/git-intro/README.md

 # git-intro
 Template Repository for git introductory lesson
+I need more time for lessons.